 MY CASE STUDY: This is something I have in place as I feel it is a major factor in speeding up your site.

 This isn’t always possible, especially if you’re using a custom design, but you should still at least consider it.

-So the trick is to use a theme that has all the features that you absolutely need, and nothing that you don’t.
+So the trick is to use one of the best WordPress themes that has all the features that you absolutely need, and nothing that you don’t.
 You can find quality free themes in the official directory, as well as some alternative directories.

-MY CASE STUDY: I have custom designed WordPress theme built on Genesis (which has pretty clean code), so I didn’t change my host.
-But believe me, there are tons of FREE themes that are abnormally fast.
+MY CASE STUDY: I have a custom designed WordPress theme built on Genesis (which has a pretty clean code), so I didn’t change my host.
+But believe me, there some great themes like Astra that are abnormally fast.

 22. Disable pingbacks and trackbacks

-Disabling them altogether is a quick fix that can speed up your site, as the WordPress software doesn’t have to deal with them any longer.
+Disabling them all together is a quick fix that can speed up your site, as the WordPress software doesn’t have to deal with them any longer.

 Do this by going to your wp-admin: Settings / Discussion, and deselect the option labeled “Allow link notifications from other blogs (pingbacks and trackbacks) on new articles.”

 MY CASE STUDY: I disabled them.
 Why?
 There’s not much advantage you can get from them except spam.